ixilminiussi/chucho-design-doc/source/content/Mechanics.md

 To increase the satisfaction factor.
 In the [[Metamountain]] world some of the rocks and environment elements react to your steps.
 Lighting up as you touch them à-la Refunct:
 ![](https://youtu.be/1VC5UcztbCU)
 ## Jump
+The jump is forgiving, full of Coyote-time and all the other friendly gimmicks.
+There is no double jump, no dashes, just a simple healthy jump that allows Chucho to bounce from rock to rock, edge to edge.
 ## Headbutt
 ## Rope
 ## Headbutt